wplib/wplib-box/README.md

 ##Quickstart
 After making sure you have the necessary software, run the following commands:

-	# cd ~/Sites, or cd whatever directory in which you put keep your websites
+	# cd ~/Sites, or cd into whichever directory you store your website projects in
 	cd ~/Sites
 	git clone git@github.com:wplib/wplib-box.git
 	cd wplib-box